 Children’s Council also sponsors the San Francisco chapter of Parent Voices, a parent-led grassroots organization working to make quality child care affordable and accessible to all families.

-- Sent 10+ letters to State and Federal elected officials in regards to early care & education support
+- Advocated on behalf of the community to our local, state and federal representatives in regards to early care & education support

 - Coordinated our constituents to send 500+ emails and calls to State and Federal representatives to support early care & education

 - Successfully advocated for $650,000 of redirected SFPD funds to go to improving Black child achievement and increasing the number of Black educators

 - Hosted a forum with San Francisco Board of Supervisors President Norman Yee on the State of Child Care in San Francisco

 - Provided public comment at state and local budget hearings